 Here at Rio, we also have some ways to help.
-Those of you familiar with our scrap buying program know that we aren’t able to accept bench sweeps for payouts, but if you collect your precious metal sweeps and send them in to us, we will donate their payout to CERF+ to help benefit other jewelers and artists in dire financial need.
+Those of you familiar with our scrap-buying program know that we aren’t able to accept bench sweeps for payouts, but if you collect your precious metal sweeps and send them in to us, we will donate their payout to CERF+ to help benefit other jewelers and artists in dire financial need.
 Get in touch with us for more information on how to participate.

-This Thanksgiving, we’re grateful for our families, our health, our safety, our industry, our coworkers, and all of you reading this—everyone who takes time in their life to create beautiful things.
+We’re grateful for our families, our health, our safety, our industry, our coworkers, and all of you reading this—everyone who takes time in their life to create beautiful things.
 We love you all!